-- The map on page 3 is clickable to jump to any of the states for easier navigation. - The CISA General Election Risk Posture document is current as of October 20, 2020.
+The CISA General Election Risk Posture document is current as of October 28, 2020 and is a refresh of the October 26, 2020 CISA General Election Risk Posture document.
 This document is for information purposes only and may be subject to change as a result of litigation or changes to state laws.
 Voters should always seek the most up-to-date election information from their state and local elected officials.
+ENT GARAGON